 ShastaYama 2014 will be a special gathering of many of the leading artists and pioneers of taiko.
 Each year, ShastaYama is making history with the presentation of taiko's outstanding artists.
 ShastaYama 2014 will showcase a wide variety of music and art with original creative work that honors the traditions.

-Masato Baba, Michelle Fujii, and Toru Watanabe are recognized as leading influential taiko artists and perennial favorite guests at ShastaYama and represent the new generation of taiko artists.
+Masato Baba, Michelle Fujii, and Toru Watanabe are recognized as leading influential taiko artists and are perennial favorite guests at ShastaYama.
+They represent the new generation of taiko artists.

 Master Kenny Endo and Shasta Taiko's Jeanne Mercer and Russel Baba started taiko training with Grand Master Tanaka.
 Masato Baba started taiko with Shasta Taiko and later trained and toured with Master Endo.

 Michelle Fujii is the Artistic Director for Portland Taiko and with Toru Watanabe, Portland Taiko is influencing taiko's development with their extensive backgrounds in Japanese folk dance.

 ShastaYama 2014 will be a gathering of a very special taiko family and a celebration of the taiko spirit.

 SEE Calendar Page For MORE ShastaYama 2014 DETAILS

 SEE Feature Page For MORE INFORMATION on ShastaYama 2014 GUEST ARTISTS